5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 ...
 ~~~

-This one will process _all_ TXT files in `∆Path` and create a file `total.csv`.
+This one will process _all_ TXTs in `∆Path` and write a file `total.csv`.
 We check whether this is the case and we are done.
-Almost: in a real world application we most likely would also check for a path that contains spaces in its name.
-We don't do this, instead we execute the full test suite:
+Almost: in a real-world application we most likely would also check for a path that contains spaces in its name.
+We don’t do this, instead we execute the full test suite:

 ~~~
       GetHelpers